Lucian Wintrich

-Wintrich currently serves on the board of governors for the New York Young Republican Club and is the club's press committee chairman.
+Wintrich served on the Board of Governors of the New York Young Republican Club and held the roles of Media Chairman and Press Chairman.
+He was removed as Press Chairman after the club's December 2025 gala; the club sued him in January 2026, initially seeking $5 million.
+He launched a campaign for New York's 12th congressional district in the 2026 U.S. House election.

 Early life

-Wintrich was born Lucian Baxter Einhorn on 24 May 1988 in Pittsburgh, Pennsylvania, and grew up in Squirrel Hill, a residential neighborhood in the East End of the city.
+Wintrich was born Lucian Baxter Einhorn on May 24th, 1988, in Pittsburgh in Pittsburgh, Pennsylvania, and grew up in Squirrel Hill, a residential neighborhood in the East End of the city.
 He is the eldest son; his mother is an experimental filmmaker and painter, and his father owned a multimedia design and advertising firm.
 As a child, he was a member of the Pittsburgh Scholastic Chess League.
 In the fall of 2005, while still in high school, Wintrich created the podcast "Acorns & Merlot," characterized by the Pittsburgh Post Gazette as "sometimes irreverent or crude [but] often hilarious."
-Wintrich described his experience growing up, saying, "I wasn't necessarily popular because I was always considered a somewhat subversive of a person to know, I was always running different media projects".
+Reflecting on his upbringing, Wintrich said, "I wasn't necessarily popular because I was always considered a somewhat subversive of a person to know, I was always running different media projects".

 At the age of 18, Wintrich underwent a legal name change, choosing to revert to a historic fraternal family surname.
-Alongside this alteration, he also added a fictitious suffix, described by Wintrich as "Lucian Wintrich" is "humorously pretentious sounding", so he added a middle name and suffix to "make it all the funnier".
+He also adopted the suffix IV, saying that "Lucian Wintrich" was already "humorously pretentious sounding" and that the suffix would "make it all the funnier."

 His paternal grandfather, Jerzy Einhorn, a Jewish medical doctor, born in Sosnowiec, Poland, served as a cavalry officer in the Polish resistance before being promoted to lieutenant colonel by the Polish Ministry of Defense.
 Many of Wintrich's European ancestors were executed during the Second World War, some for their Jewish ancestry and others as members of the aristocracy.

 Education

 Wintrich attended the experimental prep school Fanny Edel Falk Laboratory School and later Taylor Allderdice High School.
 In 2007, he entered Bard College in Annandale-on-Hudson, New York.
 Wintrich studied political science under Walter Russell Mead after being barred from the film department at school.

-His graduate thesis was titled "Electronic Democracy and Electronic Propaganda: The New Media as a Political Tool."
+In 2010, while attending Bard College, Wintrich started The Bard Tribune, an online publication featuring news, commentary and satire.
+He said he created the site out of dissatisfaction with the college's student newspaper.
+His thesis was titled "Electronic Democracy and Electronic Propaganda: The New Media as a Political Tool."
 Wintrich graduated in 2012 with a B.A in Political Science.
-Upon graduation, he worked as a digital strategist for advertising agency Anomaly and as a personality for New York City night clubs.